LAPopa/LAPopa/README.md

 # Hi there 👋 I'm Laura !

-I'm working on becoming a Full-Stack Developer, studying at the Codecool Academy.
+After studying at the Codecool Academy I'm working on refining and expanding my programming knowledge as a Full Stack developer.
 With a passion for finding ways to solve day to day challenges through programming, I'm currently focused on learning how to build responsive, sensible web applications.
-I'm always eager to learn something new and expand my network - working together makes everything better !
+I'm always eager to learn something new and grow my network - working together makes everything better !

 ## Skill set: